 Free IT Support at Home for Disabled People

 AbilityNet's IT Support at Home Service (ITCanHelp) has a network of disclosure checked volunteers who offer free computer assistance to disabled people in their own homes.
 You may have a problem with viruses, need some help installing broadband or be confused about updates or error messages.
-For an example of what we can do, take a look at some examples of how we've helped people.
+For an idea of what we can do, take a look at some examples of how we've helped people.

 All of our friendly, trustworthy volunteers have relevant IT skills and may be able to help with computer systems, laptops, tablets and even some smartphones.
 They can help in all sorts of ways, including: